-At 31, after years of intermittent dating, more than a few one-night stands, and a handful of failed relationships, I was newly determined to fall in love--with someone who loved me back.
+At thirty-one, after years of intermittent dating, more than a few one-night stands, and a handful of failed relationships, I was newly determined to fall in love--with someone who loved me back.

 A. knew all my flaws (and all the terrible things I’d done in my drunken twenties), and he loved me anyway.
 It seemed practically miraculous.
 And it was incredibly romantic.
 The longing in the distance between us fueled the feeling of meant to be.

 And after two months of fruitlessly searching for an affordable place to live in San Francisco, I decided to return to my east coast hometown.
-If you really want to revisit the past, move back to your hometown—and then start dating the Reformed Bad Boy High School Ex—the guy who took you to your high school prom.
+If you really want to revisit the past, move back to your hometown—and then start dating the guy who took you to your high school prom.

-At least my High School Ex and I shared a slightly less dramatic history.
-We’d dated somewhat casually senior year—like A., I knew he’d wanted more, but he was better at playing it cool, more careful about professions of love—then and now.
+At least the high school ex and I shared a slightly less dramatic history.
+We’d dated somewhat casually senior year—as with A. I knew he’d wanted more, but he was better at playing it cool, more careful about professions of love—then and now.
 Our burgeoning relationship didn’t bear the pressure of long distance or shared poetic notions about fate.
 It felt like we were taking the time to get to know each other again.
 And although I hadn’t been in love with him before, now it felt entirely possible.

 Until, at some point and for no clear reason, it didn’t.
 I must have burned through the adrenaline that propelled me through breakup and coastal relocation, and my chronic depression had reemerged.
 I didn’t know if I was actually too depressed to feel anything or the relationship had just run its course, but whatever the reason, my heart was no longer in it.
 Once again I broke things off.

 So what kept pulling me back to the boys of my youth?
 Was I attempting to travel back in time, rewrite history?
-I DID do things differently the second time around: I committed.
+I did do things differently the second time around.
+I committed.
 When things got hard, I didn’t check out with alcohol or seek male attention elsewhere.
 I wasn’t cruel or thoughtless in the myriad of ways I’d been when I was younger.
-In some ways these relationships were very different from their earlier iterations.
+In some ways these relationships were very different than their earlier iterations.

-Have you ever tried to find a future in the romance of your past?
+Have you ever looked for a future in the romance of your past?